MRToppar/ECO-BSA-472-Final-Project-Writing-Assignment/README.md

         counterfactual_data.head()

-## Part 10 Compute demand elasticities
+## Part 10 Compute Demand Elasticities

 To better understand what's going on, use [`.compute_elasticities`) again specifying `market_id='C01Q2'`, to compute price elasticities for our market of interest.
 These measure what the model predicts will happen to demand in percentage terms when there's a 1% change in price of a product.
 The diagonal elements are own-price elasticities and the off-diagonal elements are cross-price elasticities.
 Does demand seem very elastic?
 Do the cross-price elasticities seem particularly reasonable?